Nisdev/Heart-Disease-Prediction/README.md

 - Application web R Shiny : https://1project.shinyapps.io/Heart_Disease/.

-You just have to load the file "heart (1).csv" in the interface in order to visualize all the analyses made and to make predictions in order to know wether a patient suffers from a heart disease.
+You just have to load the file "heart (1).csv" in the interface in order to visualize all the analyses made and to make predictions so that you know whether a patient suffers from a heart disease or not.